-The following attribute is used to carry the encoded set of URI Signing attributes in the Signed URI.
+The following attribute is used to carry the encoded set of URI Signing Information Elementsin the Signed URI or the Signed Token.

 URI Signing Package (URISigningPackage) - The encoded attribute containing all the CDNI URI Signing Information Elements used for URI Signing.